 The Cranbrook Golf Shop offers golfers a proven method to take the guesswork out of buying golf clubs, at present we have 3 fitting systems on site with TaylorMade, Callaway and Ping.

 To end up with a set of clubs that fit, you need to have your swing characteristics analyzed and a type of solution identified.
-The Golf Shop uses a Launch Monitor to accurately measure all your key ball flight characteristics.
+The Golf Shop uses a Launch Monitor (Full Swing Launch Monitor) to accurately measure all your key ball flight characteristics.
 This information then directs the fitting process to a much narrower range of possibilities.
 Customers preference for appearance and cost have to be considered which narrows possibilities further.
 The final stage is that of trial and error to positively identify a solution that is suitable and the customer is comfortable with.

 A custom club fitting session at the Cranbrook Golf Club will cover the following 7 considerations that are very important when choosing a new golf club.

-- This is the angle formed by the shaft and sole of the club which plays a very important role in direction.
+This is the angle formed by the shaft and sole of the club which plays a very important role in direction.
 Having a correct lie angle will cause the center of the soul of the clubhead to make contact with the ground at impact.
 If the toe of the clubhead is raised at impact and the heel makes contact with the ground this may result in a hooking or pulled shot.
 Should the heel be raised at impact and the toe of the golf club makes contact with the ground at impact a push or slice may result.

 The shaft flex impacts trajectory, accuracy, distance and consistency.
 During the golf swing, the club flexes throughout until squarely meeting the ball at impact.
 AN incorrect shaft flex significantly reduces the chance of making consistently solid contact and producing a good trajectory.

-- Personal characteristics of a golfer plays a major role in choosing the correct shaft type.
+Personal characteristics of a golfer plays a major role in choosing the correct shaft type.
 The composition of steel and graphite shafts, their kick points, total weight and toque ratings are qualities in a shaft that must be considered when trying to obtain the best possible ball flight.

-- The right grip size can impact the golfers ability to return the clubface to a square position and allow the hands (wrists) to release at the proper time in the golf swing.
+The right grip size can impact the golfers ability to return the clubface to a square position and allow the hands (wrists) to release at the proper time in the golf swing.
 Also, with the variety of grip compositions, personal preference and playing conditions become a determining factor.

-- Choosing a clubhead design that best suits an individuals game is very important.
+Choosing a clubhead design that best suits an individuals game is very important.
 Many individuals are using golf clubs that do not allow them to play their best golf.
 With increased moment of inertia (MOI) in golf clubs, this factor has become a major consideration, particularly with higher handicappers.
 When shots are struck off center, a high MOI reduces twisting at impact, delivering shots closer to the intended target.

-- With new clubs on the market, like hybirds, crossovers and alternate wedges, golfers have a much wider range of choice in clubs carried in their bag.
+With new clubs on the market, like hybrids, crossovers and alternate wedges, golfers have a much wider range of choice in clubs carried in their bag.
 Numerous lofts and designs in woods, hybrids, irons and wedges, along with manufacturers allowing golfers to purchase different matrixes, enables golfers to be much more creative when choosing their tools.